LEGISLATION & LITIGATION

 can donate your

-the clinic a contribution.
+the clinic a contribution that will be used for legal defense.
 Please note that RRWC is not a 501c3, so

 your contribution is not a tax deductible donation.